SpacingBat3/WebCord/docs/Readme.md

 ## History

-At first, this project was a fork of the [Discord-Electron], but then eventually I had rewritten it as *Electron Discord Web App* project, which is currently called *WebCord*.
+At first, this project was a fork of the [Discord-Electron], but then eventually I rewritten it as *Electron Discord Web App* project, which is now refered to as *WebCord*.

 At its early days, it had a very simple concept: a better web app implementation than Nativefier was, at least in terms of the features.
 Since I were too young